If your browser does not properly display Japanese characters, try English (US-ASCII) page.

 Sendai Airport Line

 Sendai Airport Station is directly connected to Sendai Airport through an overpass.
-It costs 630 yens and takes 17 minutes for a rapid train or 25 minutes for a local train, from the airport to Sendai Station.
+It costs 650 yen and takes 17 minutes for a rapid train or 25 minutes for a local train, from the airport to Sendai Station.

-At Sendai Station, catch a bus or a taxi.
+At Sendai Station, take subway or catch a taxi.

 From Tokyo Station